Invoca/developer-docs/source/api_documentation/network_integration/affiliate_campaigns/index.rst

     - string
     - Condition options used to determine the base or bonus payout (eg. “duration >= 1 min 30 sec”).

-Custom data
+Custom Data
 '''''''''''''
-Affiliate campaigns may have Custom data fields applied to them, which will be applied to calls originating through the affiliate campaign.
+Affiliate campaigns may have Custom Data Fields applied to them, which will be applied to calls originating through the affiliate campaign.
-To apply custom data values to an affiliate campaign, the top level parameter ``custom_data`` should be assigned a hash with each pair's key corresponding to a partner name.
+To apply Custom Data Values to an affiliate campaign, the top level parameter ``custom_data`` should be assigned a hash with each pair's key corresponding to a partner name.
 The value of the pair should be the value to be applied.

-For the following example, we would apply the value "Offline newspaper" to the custom data field "channel".
+For the following example, we would apply the value "Offline newspaper" to the Custom Data Field "channel".

 .. code-block:: json